NabeelGhalib/cyclistic-case-study/README.md

 The most number of trips were from the following days Saturday, Sunday and Friday.

-5. Now finding out the top 10 used routes for the users.
+5. Now finding out the top 10 routes used by the users.

 ```sql